by Hitman 44077, partially adapted from Crisis on Infinite Earths #10 by Marv Wolfman and George Pérez

 “Tell me!
 Did you freeze him in a block of ice?
 Did the Mirror Master trap him within one of his mirror dimensions?
 You Rogues have been set to destroy him for years — now tell me!”
 Kid Flash screamed.

 Suddenly, a metal hand reached out to Kid Flash’s shoulder.
 It was the hand of his Titans teammate, Cyborg.
-“Calm down, fleet-feet,” Cyborg said.
+“Calm down, Fleet-Feet,” Cyborg said.
 “He doesn’t know any more than the rest of us.”

 Kid Flash, shocked at how personal Barry’s disappearance was becoming for him, let Captain Cold go.
 “You ever do that again, and you’ll wish you were dead!”
 Cold shouted, although his face showed some fear.
-Captain Cold quickly walked away toward other villains.
+Captain Cold quickly walked away toward the other villains.